 Though this pick-off needs to be prototyped, it is a lot simpler than the HIA r-theta mechanism (HIA mechanism also needs to be prototyped).
-All motion control components are commercial.
+All motion control components are commercial in the theta-phi pick off.

 Shack Hartmann design maths